-In May 1985, James Mason, then Actin Assistant Secretary of Health, requeste that the Institute of Medicine (IOM) estat lish a committee to assist the Centers for Disease Control (CDC) in its conduct of ep demiologic studies on the health of Vietnar veterans.
-These studies are mandated b public laws 96-151 and 97-22, and represen a large and complex effort to determine th possible long-term health effects of Viet nam veterans exposure to herbicides, include ing Agent Orange (the Agent Orange Study AOS), the possible long-term effects of military service in Vietnam (the Vietnam Expe rience Study, VES), and the risk of selected cancers (the Selected Cancers Study, SCS) In September 1985, the CDC contracted with the IOM (1) to advise on the conduc of these three studies, (2) to advise on the interpretation of the data collected, and (3 to provide prepublication review of the CDC reports presenting analyses of these data Extensive work to obtain reliable exposure data demonstrated that the AOS study was not scientifically feasible.
-The IOM over sight has therefore been primarily directed to consideration of the VES and SCS stud was disbanded
+In May 1985, James Mason, then Acting Assistant Secretary of Realth, requested that the Institute of Medicine (IOM) establish a committee to assist the Centers for Disease Control (CDC) in its conduct of epidemiologic studies on the health of Vietnam veterans.
+These studies are mandated by public laws 96-151 and 97-22, and represent a large and complex effort to determine the possible long-term health effects of Vietnam veterans exposure to herbicides, including Agent Orange (the Agent Orange Study, AOS), the possible long-term effects of military service in Vietnam (the Vietnam Experience Study, VES), and the risk of selected cancers (the Selected Cancers Study, SCS).
+In September 1985, the CDC contracted with the IOM (1) to advise on the conduct of these three studies, (2) to advise on the interpretation of the data collected, and (3) to provide prepublication review of the CDC reports presenting analyses of these data.
+Extensive work to obtain reliable exposure data demonstrated that the AOS study was not scientifically feasible.
+The IOM over-sight has therefore been primarily directed to consideration of the VES and SCS stud-

 To fulfill the CDC contract, the IOM appointed a broadly expert committee to review the VES cohort study.
-Eleven reports were prepared and submitted to the CDC to complete the three tasks identified above On completion of the study by the CDC.
-VES results were published in three articles in the Journal of the American Medical Association 1 and the original IOM committee disease, non-Hodgkin's lymphoma rue and other sarcomas, nasai cancer, nasopharyngesi cancer, and primary liver cancer.
-The IOM committee has examined the study protocols, methods, and technimes used in accaining and analyzing the data in this population-based case-control study.
+Eleven reports were prepared and submitted to the CDC to complete the three tasks identified above.
+On completion of the study by the CDC.
+VES results were published in three articles in the Journal of the American Medical Association 1 and the original IOM committee was dishanded.

+In 1988 the IOM appointed the Selected Cancers Study committee to advise the CDC on its study of the association between certain cancers and Vietnam service.
+A fist of the committee members is attached.
+The primary objective of the SCS is to determine whether there is an association between service in Vietnam and the risk of developing any of six types of cancer-Hodgdisease, non-Hodekin's lymphoms (NHL), soft tissue and other sarcomas, nasai cancer, nasopharyngeal cancer, and primary liver cancer.
+The IOM committee has examfired the study protocols, methods, and techniques used in optaining and analyzing the data in this population-based case-coursel study.
 The first report of the committee, a review of the study design and analysis plan, was completed in October 1988.
 The committee also reviewed and discussed preliminary analyses of the data.
-The committee's second report reviewing the preliminary armiyees of the NHL data was completed in April 1989, its third report on the preliminary analysis of the Hodgkin's disease and sarcome data was completed in July 1989, and its fourth report on the other cancers and plans for presentation of the final results was completed in January 1990.
+The committee's second report reviewing the preliminary analyses of the NHL data was completed in April 1969, its third report on the preliminary analysis of the Hodgkin's disease and sarcoma data was completed in July 1989, and its fourth report on the other cancers and plans for presentation of the final results was completed in January 1990.
 On March 13, 1990 the committee met with the CDC staff to review a draft of the CDC's final reports on the SCS.
-Draft reports on (1) non-Hodgkin's lymphoms, (2) soft tissue and other sarcomas, and (3) the other cancers along with draft executive summary were distributed to the committee in advance.
+Draft reports on (1) non-Hodgkin's lymphoms, (2) soft tissue and other surcomes, and (3) the other cancers along with draft executive summary were distributed to the committee in ad vance.
 At the meeting, members of the IOM committee and the CDC staff reviewed the findings and their presentation in the draft reports.
-The committee's conclusions are based on these materials, materials provided at curier meetings, and its discussions with the CDC staff.
-The committee has not seen the nitimate CDC reports on the CDC Stody:
+The committee's conclusions are based on these materials, materials provided at earlier meetings, and its discussions with the CDC staff.
+The committee has not seen the altimate CDC reports on the CDC SECUCIV.